 Seeing A GP For Your Metal Illness

 One of the biggest things I've noticed around mental health is no one really knows a lot about it.
 I'm not an expert, there are mental health issues that I don't suffer with which I couldn't tell you anything about.
-Now this is a problem.
-The lack of awareness for mental health is staggering.
-However it is improving and has improved massively since I first started seeing a GP.
+Now, this is a problem.
+The lack of awareness of mental health is staggering.
+However, it is improving and has improved massively since I first started seeing a GP.

 It may be a blind illness but there are signs.

 I sat in front of GP's over and over again explaining how I felt with no understanding of mental health.
 Leaving it all in their hands to decide what was wrong with me.
 They sent me for blood tests.
-Told me I had irritable bowl syndrome.
+Told me I had irritable bowel syndrome.
 That I had an overactive bladder.
-After that they started saying I was stressed.
+After that, they started saying I was stressed.